September 13

 1519

-Our tale begins on September 6th, 1522, when a ship named the Victoria, commanded by the Portuguese navigator Juan Sebastian den Cano (sometimes remembered as the Spanish navigator Juan de Elcano - see September 8), steered into the harbour at Seville, bearing a cargo of spices so valuable that it was sufficient to pay for what had been one of the most important sea-voyages in human history.
+Our tale begins on September 8 1522, when a ship named the Victoria, commanded by a Basque navigator who the Portuguese remember as Juan Sebastian den Cano but the Spanish as Juan de Elcano, was steered into the harbour at Sevilla, bearing a cargo of spices so valuable that it was sufficient to pay for what had been one of the most important sea-voyages in human history.

 By November the fleet had reached South America, where it spent several months exploring the Rio Plata, and then six more, resting and overhauling at Port San Julian.